 HOFL (Higher Order Functional Language) is a language that extends VALEX with first-class functions and a recursive binding construct.
 We study HOFL to understand the design and implementation issues involving first-class functions, particularly the notions of static vs. dynamic scoping and recursive binding.
+Later, we will consider languages that support more restrictive notions of functions than HOFL.

 Although HOFL is a "toy" language, it packs a good amount of expressive punch, and could be used for many "real" programming purposes.
-Indeed, it is very similar to the RACKET programming language, and it is powerful enough to write interpreters for all the mini-languages we have studied, including HOFL itself!
+Indeed, it is very similar to the Scheme programming language, and it is powerful enough to write interpreters for all the mini-languages we have studied, including HOFL itself!